£80.00

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Campagnolo Nuovo Record left and right bottom bracket cup set, hailing from Italy and in production from the 1970s to the 1980s (yet still new & unused after all this time).
-Made from steel and weighing in at 104 grams (for the pair).
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Sakae/Ringyo (SR) bottom bracket, hailing from Japan and in production during the 1980s (yet still new & unused after all this time!).
+Made from steel and weighing in at 340 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

-If you're taking part in L'Eroica or any other vintage event, these are fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong BB cups!
+If you're taking part in L'Eroica or a similar vintage event, this is fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong bottom bracket!

 OVERVIEW